Last Updated on

 While the Ibanez Artcore AS73 is more of a budget buy than other guitars that we have on this list, it’s still of just as high quality as the other semi-hollow bodies we have.
 Depending upon your personal preferences, needs, and tastes, you may find that this budget buy is the best suiting semi-hollow body on the market for you.

-The AS73 is built with maple sides, maple top, and maple back.
-This semi-hollow also comes with a 24.7-inch scale length, which will make is easier to play if you are someone who has a smaller sized stature or smaller sized hands, as the average scale length for other semi-hollow guitars is 25.5 inches.
-The shorter scale lengths mean that there is a decrease in tension, which will make it easier for beginners to stretch their fingers across different frets, making the Ibanez Artcore AS73 a great beginner’s guitar.
+The AS73 is built with maple sides, maple top, and maple back, without any flamed maple detail and a Bound Rosewood Fingerboard.
+This musical instrument also comes with a 24.7-inch scale length, which will make it easier to play if you are someone who has a smaller sized stature or smaller sized hands, as the average scale length for other semi-hollow guitars is 25.5 inches.
+The shorter scale lengths mean that there is a decrease in tension, which will make it easier for beginners guitar players to stretch their fingers across different frets, making the Ibanez Artcore AS73 a good beginner’s guitar.

 The AS73 comes with a set neck, which helps to boost the sustain of the instrument.
 If you’re an experienced musician who knows what a great semi-hollow sound like, I would recommend looking at guitars that are a bit more expensive.
 However, if you’re a beginner and you’re just looking to get started playing a semi-hollow or you’re an experienced semi-hollow musician who is looking to travel with an instrument, the AS73 would be a great choice for you.